FilippoPisello/PandasSpread/readme.md

 Concerning columns and rows:
 - **Column letter/Column label**: the letter(s) used in the spreadsheet system to uniquely identify the columns.
 The most leftward column is labeled with "A", followed by "B" and so on.
 After "Z" it follows "AA", then "AB" and so on.
 After "ZZ" it follows "AAA", then "AAB" and so on.
 - **Column index**: the position in space of a column.
 Following python conventions, the indexing is carried out from left to right, starting from 0.
 Thus the most leftward column has index 0.
+It follows that column "A" is equal to column 0.
 - **Row number**: the number used in the spreadsheet system to uniquely identify the rows.
 The top row has number 1.

 # 2. Required packages